Introduction:

 Organization

 The story is very well organized.
-One idea or scene follows another in a logical sequence with clear transitions.
+One idea or scene follows

 The story is pretty well organized.
-One idea or scene may seem out of place.
-Clear transitions are used.
+One idea or scene may seem

 The story is a little hard to follow.
-The transitions are sometimes not clear.
+The transitions are

 Ideas and scenes seem to be randomly arranged.